 1. Welcome Bonus

-Let’s compare the welcome bonuses on the two cards from a historical viewpoint, as the specific bonuses at any moment in time can always fluctuate.
+Let’s start by comparing the welcome bonuses on the two cards from a historical viewpoint, as the specific bonuses at any moment in time can always fluctuate.

-There’s typically a minimum spending requirement of $3,000 in the first three months, and some parts of the welcome bonus can also be structured as 10x points on travel or as a second-year component to be granted between months 14 and 17.
+Recently, the welcome bonus has been awarded gradually with a monthly minimum spending requirement, with an initial boost of points in the first few months.
+We’ve also seen some parts of the welcome bonus structured as 10x points on travel, or as a second-year component to be granted between months 14 and 17.

-Meanwhile, the Cobalt Card has always had a unique signup structure, in which you earn 2,500 MR points for each of the first 12 months in which you spend $500, for a total of 30,000 MR points in the first year.
+Meanwhile, the American Express Cobalt Card has always had a unique signup structure, in which you earn MR points for each of the first 12 months in which you spend $500–750.

-Verdict: Although the offers on both cards do vary over time, the Gold Rewards Card typically offers an equal or higher welcome bonus than the Cobalt Card.
+Verdict: Although the offers on both cards do vary over time, the Amex Gold Rewards Card typically offers a much higher welcome bonus than the Cobalt Card.

 2. Points Currency

-Ever since the Cobalt Card made significant improvements in mid-2021, the two cards effectively earn the same type of points currency: our beloved American Express Membership Rewards points, which can be transferred at a 1:1 ratio to Aeroplan and British Airways Avios, a 1:1.2 ratio to Marriott Bonvoy, and many more partner programs.
+Both cards earn the much-beloved American Express Membership Rewards points, which can be transferred at a 1:1 ratio to Aeroplan and British Airways Executive Club, a 1:1.2 ratio to Marriott Bonvoy, and at a 1:0.75 ratio to Air France KLM Flying Blue and Cathay Pacific Asia Miles, amongst others.

-Verdict: For most practical redemption purposes, the two cards earn equivalent Membership Rewards points – the most powerful points currency in Canada.
+Verdict: Both cards earn the same Membership Rewards points – the most powerful points currency in Canada.
+We have ourselves a tie.

 3. Annual Fee